mat-ej/potato-server/docs/source/ida-server.rst

 Docker
 ----------------
 Clearly you can set your environment through conda and run your code directly.
 However, conda often isn't as portable as one would hope.
-Most likely outcome when porting a project using pure conda between clusters is the following process:
+Most likely outcome when porting a project using pure conda onto clusters is the following process:
     #. solving environment for 15 minutes
     #. fails
     #. solving conflicts for 45 minutes